 Lately, the idea of(electronic medical record) has attracted much debate.
 Healthcare professionals are hearing about the benefits of emr software and about the impending federal mandates concerning the conversion over to electronic medical records.
-However many of those that is considering acquiring emr software tend to rely solely on the emr software vendor to make the right hardware and implementation recommendations.
+However, many of those that are considering acquiring an electronic medical record system tend to rely solely on the software vendor to make the right hardware and implementation recommendations.
 When you’re pondering this type of investment in your practice you need to consider the product and its fitness for your specialization, how much it will cost, the ease of implementation, the changes in office work flow, ROI and other long-term non-financial benefits such as improved quality of care, automation and the quality of life changes.

 Before you jump onto the proverbial moviebox application).
 The first thing you need to do is to examine your motives for thinking that the time has come to convert over to electronic medical records.
 Some of the most common costs of a medical practice are usually taken for granted or overlooked; these are the costs for staffing and transcription, the billing and collection costs, office supplies, chart management, and storage.
 By comparing the cost of the emr software against your current expenses like those mentioned above that might decrease upon the implementation of an emr software system, you get a good idea of the cost benefit.
 With so many variations in feature and functions of the emr software products available today one needs to choose a product that will be good for his or hers practice.
 If a product is too advanced for the needs of the user then the user will pay more for more than he or she requires of an emr software system.
 In such a case that user will not benefit from a good return on his or hers investment.bandwagon it is very important to look at the total picture at (